Coronavirus Guidance and Support for Primary Schools

 - increased participation in competitive sport

-How should I spend my Primary PE and Sport Premium?
+How should schools spend the Primary PE and Sport Premium?

-Step 1 – Audit: look at your existing PE provision using the Youth Sport Trust’s self-review tool or the Primary PE & Sport Premium & Health Assessment Wheel tool.
+- Step 1 – Audit: look at your existing PE provision using the Youth Sport Trust’s self-review tool or the PPSP & Health Assessment Wheel tool.

-Step 3 – Development Plan: make sure it’s on your website as Ofsted & the DfE will check– download our Spending Plan Template or use the AfPE & YST Evidencing the Impact Template
+- Step 3 – Development Plan: make sure it’s on your website as Ofsted & the DfE will check– use the AfPE & YST Evidencing the Impact Reporting template.

-Step 4 – Deliver: use our primary providers list to find a suitable organisation to help support your development plan
+- Step 4 – Deliver: use our primary providers list to find a suitable organisation to help support your development plan or check our CPD page for staff training opportunities.

-Step 5 – Evidence: show the impact of your spending by using the Evidencing Impact Template created by AfPE and the YST.
-Use our Primary PE & School Sport Premium Impact Poster for your impact highlights then add it to your website and display in your school.
+- Step 5 – Evidence: show the impact of your spending by using the Evidencing Impact Reporting Template created by AfPE and the YST.
+Use our PPSP Impact Poster for your impact highlights then add it to your website and display in your school.

 Check our ‘Useful Resources’ (top right) for best practise case studies of schools utilising the funding effectively.